TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Supported ways of dependency injection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. deprecated:: 11.4
+   The class :php:`\TYPO3\CMS\Extbase\Object\ObjectManager` has been deprecated with TYPO3 11.4.
+Extensions still relying on extbase ObjectManager are strongly encouraged to switch to GeneralUtility::makeInstance() and symfony based :ref:`dependency injection<dependency-injection>` instead.

 Classes should be adapted to avoid both, :php:`\TYPO3\CMS\Extbase\Object\ObjectManager` and :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()` whenever possible.
 Class dependencies should be injected via constructor injection or